 Syncing Your Schematics and PCB Layouts Increases Efficiency and On-Time Delivery

 A while back, I was working at a company that designs and installs systems for automating smart irrigation and environmental monitoring.
-We had gotten into the habit of making last minute “hacks” (pin swapping, gate swapping, etc.) to our boards to accommodate a specific need from a job (or to compensate for a design flaw or oversight on a particular model after getting it back from the manufacturer).
+We had gotten into the habit of making last-minute “hacks” (pin swapping, gate swapping, etc.) to any component or board to accommodate a specific need from a job (or to compensate for a design flaw or oversight on a particular model after getting it back from the manufacturer).
 While this improvisatory method worked in the short term, and the company was always able to meet the requirements expected from a project, this “fly by the seat of your pants” approach was simply not scalable.

-Part of the problem was that we were spending too much time tweaking the PCB layout (we’d receive boards back from the manufacturer, only then realizing that we had neglected some detail) and not enough time taking a big-picture approach to the design through detailed schematics.
-A Unified Data Model approach might have helped us at the time, if we had known about it.
+Part of the problem was that we were spending too much time tweaking the PCB library and PCB layout (we’d receive boards back from the manufacturer, only then realizing that we had neglected some detail) and not enough time taking a big-picture approach to the design through detailed schematics.
+A Unified Data Model approach might have helped us at the time if we had known about it.

 Keep Your Schematics and PCB Layouts in Sync with a Unified Data Model Approach

 A Unified Data Model approach allows users to seamlessly integrate multiple aspects of the design process, including schematic symbols, PCB footprint, supplier procurement info, SPICE models, and more.

 These are some of the benefits that keeping schematics and PCB layouts in sync through a Unified Data Model approach offers: